yiisoft/input-http/docs/guide/en/hydrator-attributes.md

 }
 ```

 `SearchInput` will be mapped from query parameters, while `CreateUserInput` will be mapped from parsed request body.

-### Customization
+### Customizing parameter names

 Similar to parameter attributes, the names of request's parameters can be customized.
 Here it's done via a map where
 keys are DTO properties' names and values according to request's parameter names, which are expected.
 Besides that, you
 can narrow down the scope where exactly to parse the request parameters from.
-Also, it's possible to throw the exception
+Also, it's possible to throw an exception
 when there are some parameters present in the selected request's scope that were not specified in the map.

 ```php